 “While HANA’s accolades for speed are well earned, HANA’s ability to dramatically simplify enterprise architecture, reinforce stability, scale limitlessly, and generate big savings in the process are equally impressive.”

-This is an unproven claim, but a claim often made by SAP.
+This is an unproven claim but a claim often made by SAP.
 SAP has proposed that HANA greatly simplifies enterprise architecture.
 That statement makes no sense.
 HANA is not an “enterprise architecture.”
 HANA is a database.
-SAP has stated that HANA has a simplified data model, but this article, Does SAP S/4HANA Actual Have a Simplified Date Mode? explains why this is untrue.
+SAP has stated that HANA has a simplified data model, but this article, Does SAP S/4HANA Actual Have a Simplified Date Mode?
+This explains why this is untrue.
 This article Is SAP S/4HANA a New Application Architecture?, explains that Hasso Plattner and SAP’s proposals regarding SAP S/4HANA are an unsupported application architecture.

 According to Forrester, enterprises opting to implement SAP HANA can expect to see their software costs fall by more than 70%, their hardware costs by 15%, and their administration and development costs by 20%.

 This study was funded by SAP.
 And it is both an utterly flawed study that is entirely based upon information provided by SAP.
 Forrester’s statements are entirely based upon projections.
 Brightwork estimates that HANA is the most expensive database that can be purchased.
 There are multiple reasons for this: the cost of the software, the cost of the hardware, the transition from Oracle or another database to HANA, the cost of HANA resources, etc..